ambremandar/SimpleWebDocumentViewer/README.md

 -----------------------

 1. The document viewer is built using WebControl and C#.
-2. The document viewer has a FilePath property and file path name will be assigned to this property.
+2. The document viewer has a FilePath property and the path name of the document will be assigned to this property.